-• String getFactoryInformation (String factoryID, boolean zip)
+String/XML getFactoryInformation (String factoryID)

 This function retrieves from the database all the static information of a factory based on its ID.
 Actually lists of actors, assets, equipment, procedures, sensors, business processes and buildings are returned.
-If the value of the boolean parameter zip is true, then the response will return a zipped file which contains the XML file with the corresponding factory's static information.
-Else, the returned information will be an XML file in text form.
+The returned information will be an XML file in text form.

 It is called by a corresponding GET request.
-The factoryID and zip are URL parameters.
+The factoryID is the URL parameter.